Gerrproger/ringmaster/docs/schema_selectors-selector-test-object.md

 ## timeout

-Timeout (in ms) to wait for the elemnt until test fails
+Timeout (in ms) to wait for the element until test fails

 `timeout`